System Design Space

 DevOps: an evolution, not a new label

-Kelsey criticizes the practice of simply renaming a role without changing competencies.
-DevOps is about expanding engineering skills and automation, not changing job titles.
+Kelsey criticizes the habit of renaming roles without changing the underlying capabilities.
+DevOps is about broader engineering ownership, automation, and accountability for outcomes, not a new job title.

-For stateless workloads, Kubernetes has long been mature.
-Good infrastructure shouldn't be emotional - it should work reliably and be invisible to the product team.
+For stateless workloads, Kubernetes is already mature enough to fade into the background.
+Good infrastructure should not demand constant attention: it should work reliably and stay almost invisible to product teams.

 Related chapter